Coal and Petroleum

 Question 6: Explain why fossil fuels are exhaustible natural resources.

 Answer: It takes millions of years for the formation of fossil fuels.
 The rate at which we are using them is very fast compared to the rate of their formation.
 Due to this, fossil fuels are exhaustible in nature.

 Question 7: Describe characteristics and uses of coke.

 Answer: Coke is a type of coal.
 It is a tough, porous and black substance.
 It is almost pure form of carbon.
 Coke burns much cleaner than coal and provides more energy for comparable mass.
 It is used in manufacture of steel and in extraction of many minerals.

 Question 8: Explain the process of formation of petroleum.

 Answer: The organisms which lived in the sea got buried at the bottom of oceans.
 Over a period of time, their dead bodies were covered with sediments.
 Intense pressure and heat under the earth’s layers transformed these organisms into petroleum.

-Question 9: The following Table shows the total power shortage in India from 1991– 1997.
+Question 9: The following Table shows the total power shortage in India from 2004 to 2010.
 Show the data in the form of a graph.
 Plot shortage percentage for the years on the Y-axis and the year on the X-axis.